-The City of Fredericton is constantly seeking the input and feedback from the public.
-If you would like to send a comment or suggestion to the Active Transportation Coordinator you may do so via email or you can leave a comment in the guestbook at the Trail Visitor Centre.
+If you have a comment or suggestion, contact the Active Transportation Coordinator, or leave a comment in the guest book at the Trail Visitor Centre.